gevorg/htpasswd/README.md

  - `-i` - Read the password from stdin without verification (for script usage).
  - `-c` - Create a new file.
  - `-n` - Don't update file; display results on stdout.
+ - `-m` - Use MD5 encryption for passwords.
+This is the default.
  - `-d` - Use crypt() encryption for passwords.
 This algorithm limits the password length to 8 characters.
+This algorithm is insecure by today's standards.
  - `-s` - Use SHA encryption for passwords.
-This is the default.
+This algorithm is insecure by today's standards.
  - `-p` - Do not encrypt the password (plaintext).
  - `-D` - Delete the specified user.
  - `-v` - Verify password.
 Verify that the given password matches the password of the user stored in the specified htpasswd file.